gitter-badger/luda/site/html/_utilities/background.md

 ## Background Position

-Background position utilities are classes for changing the value of the [`background-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) property.
+Background position utilities are classes for setting the value of the [`background-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) property.
 They are named using the format: `.bp-{horizontal value}{vertical value}`.

 We use the first letter of each value word for short, all value shortcuts are listed in the below table.